douglasgreen/outlines/languages/esperanto/vocabulary.en.md

 * supozi - to suppose; to assume; to presume
 * supozo - assumption
 * supra - upper; above
+* supraĵa - superficial
 * supre - above; up
 * suprema - supreme
 * supren - up; upstairs; upward
 * supreniranto - riser
 * supreniri - to go up; to ascend
+* suprenrigardi - to look up
+* suprenveni - to come up
 * supro - top; summit
 * sur - on; onto; upon
 * surbaza - based on
 * surbaze - based on
+* surda - deaf
 * surdigi - to muffle
+* surdulo - deaf person
 * surfaco - surface
 * surfisto - surfer
 * surmeti - to put on; to don
 * surprizi - to surprise
 * surprizo - surprise
+* surskribo - inscription
+* surteren - on the ground
 * surteriĝo - landing
+* survoje - on the way
 * surĉerpi - to skim
 * suspekti - to suspect
 * suspekto - suspicion